 - HVDC Research & Innovation: Leading a programme of research and innovation projects.

-We are delighted to welcome Ben Marshall to the team.
+Ben is the HVDC Technology Manager, providing technical oversight at the Centre.
 Ben joins us from National Grid ESO where he focused on analysing the operation and design of the AC and DC transmission systems, dynamic stability performance and HVDC converter specification.
-He is the technical lead at the Centre

 Colin was responsible for the delivery of IT infrastructure of The National HVDC Centre and is now the Centre ICT Engineer.
 Prior to working on The National HVDC Centre, Colin worked for SSE IT for 5 years where he had responsibility looking after SSE’s Renewables Centre of Excellence in Glasgow.